Military to Civilian – Why choose Lancashire?

 Lancashire Constabulary already has a thriving community of veterans, reservists and military spouses working together to prevent and fight crime, and to keep the people and communities of Lancashire safe.

-They are using the skills and experience they have gained in the military in a diverse range of front-line and supporting roles across Lancashire, not just as Police Officers but also Police Community Support Officers, Control Room Operators, Custody Detention Officers and a whole host of other professional careers that are required to keep an organisation of over 6,000 employees running smoothly.
-Meet our Chief Constable and read what he has to say about working at Lancashire Constabulary .
+Our existing community of veterans, reservists and military spouses are using the skills and experience they have gained in the military in a diverse range of front-line and supporting roles across Lancashire, not just as Police Officers but also Police Community Support Officers, Control Room Operators, Custody Detention Officers and a whole host of other professional careers that are required to keep an organisation of over 6,000 employees running smoothly.

 We have been granted the Defence Employer Recognition Scheme Gold Award.
 The Defence Employer Recognition Scheme is run by the Ministry of Defence to honour those organisations who support those who serve or who have served in the Armed Forces.